Cortland Finnegan: 2010

 In Week 10, he recorded five solo tackles, set a season-high with four pass deflections, and intercepted a pass by Chad Henne to wide receiver Brandon Marshall during a 17–29 loss at the Miami Dolphins.
 The following week, he set a season-high with 11 combined tackles (ten solo) during a 16–19 overtime loss against the Washington Redskins.
-On November 28, 2010, Finnegan was involved in his most infamous incident when he was involved in a physical altercation with Texans' wide receiver Andre Johnson that was sparked when Johnson was tasked with blocking Finnegan on a running play in the fourth quarter and delivered excessive blows ending with one to the Finnegan's facemask although the play ended quickly.
+On November 28, 2010, Finnegan was involved in his most infamous incident when he was involved in a physical altercation with Texans' wide receiver Andre Johnson that was sparked when Johnson was tasked with blocking Finnegan on a running play in the fourth quarter and delivered excessive blows ending with one to Finnegan's facemask although the play ended quickly.
 On the next play, Finnegan retaliated by delivering a blow back to Johnson's facemask, leading to Johnson grabbing Finnegan by the facemask and ripping off his helmet, and continued with Finnegan ripping off Johnson's helmet.
 Johnson then horse-collared Finnegan while throwing him to the ground and stood over Finnegan as he threw a punch to Finnegan's head.
 They were immediately separated by a referee and teammates and Finnegan began taunting Johnson by clapping to celebrate his oncoming ejection.
 They were both immediately ejected and the game was delayed for over five minutes as officials attempted to get everything back in order.
 As Finnegan was being escorted to the locker room, he continually taunted the crowd who were booing him as he walked through the tunnel at Reliant Stadium.
-At the time of the incident, the Titans were losing 0–17 at the Houston Texans in the fourth quarter and were on the cusp of their fourth loss in-a-row following their 0–20 final score against Houston.
+At the time of the incident, the Titans were losing 0–17 at the Houston Texans in the fourth quarter and were on the cusp of their fourth loss in-a-row.
 On November 30, 2010, Finnegan and Andre Johnson were each levied a $25,000 fine by the NFL.
 He finished the season with 63 combined tackles (56 solo), 11 pass deflections, two interceptions, and one touchdown in 13 games and 13 starts.